Before we discuss different ways to opt-out of tracking cookies, let’s see what a tracking cookie is and what it does in a few simple words.

 Different Tracking cookies and ways to block them

-There are primarily two types of tracking cookies, the ad tracking cookies, and analytics tracking cookies.
+There are primarily two types of tracking cookies, ad-tracking cookies, and analytics tracking cookies.
 Both types of cookies can be first-party or third-party in nature, i.e. it can be either placed by the website itself (the first-party) or placed by a third-party site.

 Ad tracking cookies, as the name suggests, keeps track of your online behavior in general and how you interact with ads in particular.
 On the other hand, the analytics tracking cookies record your online behavior to fine-tune marketing and ad campaigns.
 The data from these cookies are then transmitted to analytics tracking servers like Google Analytics and Google Tag Manager, where it is processed to make meaningful metrics data, which is then analyzed to tweak and fine-tune ad campaigns and marketing strategies.